-- It ensures the sae deactivation and documentation of employees’ IT access rights.
+- It ensures the same deactivation and documentation of employees’ IT access rights.
 Insider threats can be a risk when employees depart with ongoing uncontrolled access to sensitive data.

 - It emphasizes the company’s commitment to security and compliance.

-- There is an improvement in productivity for managers, HR, IT and other areas when an employee departs the organization and they have an efficient and effective process to implement.
+- There is an improvement in productivity for managers, HR, IT, and other areas when an employee departs the organization and has an efficient and effective implementation process.

-Without a universal offboarding process, it is likely that the approach being taken within your organization is haphazard, ad hoc, inconsistent, inefficient and may even leave your company vulnerable and exposed to risk.
+- Without a universal offboarding process, the approach being taken within your organization is likely haphazard, ad hoc, inconsistent, inefficient and may even leave your company vulnerable and exposed to risk.

-Having a streamlined process, following a consistent steps and processes can help you to overcome these risks and understand who in your organization has the appropriate responsibilities when it comes to handling departing employees.
+Having a streamlined process, following a consistent steps and processes with an employee offboarding checklist, can help you overcome these risks and understand who in your organization has the appropriate responsibilities for handling departing employees.

-You may need to change this for any custom needs your organization has, but in general these are the things you should remember and not overlook:
+You may need to change this for any custom needs your organization has, but in general, these are the things we have included in our employee offboarding checklist template that you should remember and not overlook: